Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

       console.log(parsedJSON.features[1].geometry); // log the geometry for the second feature to the console

       svg.selectAll("circle")
-          .data(parsedJSON.features) // <-- notice that we refer to .features: an array just like before!
+          .data(parsedJSON.features) //-- notice that we refer to .features: an array just like before!
         .enter().append("circle")
-          .attr("cx", function(d) { // <-- this 'd' refers to A FEATURE in the array
+          .attr("cx", function(d) { //-- this 'd' refers to A FEATURE in the array
                   // modify this method to return the
-                  // earthquake longitude from the JSON feature (return d.something....) return 0;
+                  // earthquake longitude from the JSON feature (return d.something.something[number]....) return 0;
                 })
-          .attr("cy", function(d) { // <-- this 'd' refers to A FEATURE in the array
+          .attr("cy", function(d) { //-- this 'd' refers to A FEATURE in the array
                   // modify this method to return the
-                  // earthquake latitude from the JSON feature (return d.something....) return 0;
+                  // earthquake latitude from the JSON feature (return d.something.something[number]....) return 0;
                 })
           .attr("r", 10 ) // try adding a function here that returns the magnitude